rltervo/IST682/README.md

 ## Disclaimer:
 The material posted here is a represenation of my work for the course IST687.
-It is designed to show the quality of my work for potential employeers.
+It is designed to demonstrate the quality of my work.

 ## Opening Comments:
-This was my first Applied Data Science course from Syracuse University.
+This was among the first Applied Data Science courses I took from Syracuse University.
 It was a lot of fun and I learned a lot.
+Truly excellent instructor.

 The main topics covered in this course was general knowledge in Data Science, Statistics, programming in R, and how to apply various machine learning algorithms.

-In this repository
+In this repository I have posted my prior assignments and final project.
+The assignments were completed by myself and the final project was a group assignment.

 ## 1. Assignments:
-There were  assignments were completed in the program R.
+Ther assignments were completed in the program R.
-I learned a lot with these assignments.
-Most of these assignments were fairly straightforward.
+Many of these assignments were fairly straightforward.
 On interesting exercise was the explainer video assignment.
 In the explainer video I had to do a video explaining how to do that week's assignment.
 It was a unique opportunity.

 ## 2. Final Project:   Predict Employee Attrition
 Employee attrition is a significant financial burden for companies.
 The goal was to analyze employee data to try to accurately predict employees likely to leave the company.
 If a model could accurately predict when employees were likely to leave then the company could have an opportunity to intervene.